 In 2017, I reincorporated Invenst to Invenst Labs LLC in Delaware and drafted plans to take the company to new heights.
 We spun out the original idea for Invenst to Gignext.
 Since my background was in marketing and advertising, I have skill sets in graphic design, video production, photography, marketing strategy, and web design to sell under my umbrella.
 But all the while, I was really passionate about creating unique operational infrastructures.

 I dropped out of college while pursuing a degree for video production because on one hand, I was getting more real work experience and ahead of my class and on the other, our Lead Producer and mentor advised me that with two letters of recommendation from himself and our Creative Director, I could likely get a job anywhere that the degree would take me.

 After a dozen trips to the library, hundreds of hours of research and planning, I crafted a business model that will succeed, regardless of the industry.
 It has four foundational pillars of success: Culture, Value, Innovation & Operations.
 I created the third iteration of the famous Business Model Canvas, second to the Lean Model Canvas, called the Lean Agile Model for Business which is a shortcut Idea Validator for individuals looking to start businesses or existing corporations to discover improvements.

 I created Invenst Labs with the dream that the future of work is freelance.
 I believe that within each of us is a passion for something GREAT and when we remove money as the motivator, we identify the things others wait their whole life to chase.
 My mission is to embolden like-minded individuals to excel at life, break free from societal standards and combine areas of expertise with one another ultimately to create a better world.
 I’m a Christian apologetic, husband and avid learner.
 I choose side hustles and partners as they align to my passions.

-Initial Consultations Are Free
+Initial Consultations Are Only $1

 for a limited time during the Coronavirus COVID-19 Crisis.